Reverse electroplating for gold recovery

 THANK YOU BROTHERS AND SISTERS,

 I've got it.
 I've been reading this page and others to figure out the process and I've got gold from old e-scrap that I collected for 3 years and got a nugget the size of a quarter and 3/16 of an inch thick.
-Well here's your answer: titanium metal, a white flame heat source and borax [linked by editor to product info] is all you need, these chemicals.
+Well here's your answer: titanium metal, a white flame heat source and Borax is all you need, these chemicals.
 Please work in fresh air also butane don't waste your time and money, think hot heat and even consistent heat does a nice easy job.

 PS.
 I've got gold so let this economy go to double tooth picks RRRReal money!